nfalbo213/pop-up_image/README.md

             <img class="zoomed-img" src="">
         </div>

-4) Copy and paste the rules in style.css to your project's CSS file.
-Exclude the `.pop-up-image` rules, and make the nessecary style changes to match your project.
+4) Copy and paste the rules in `style.css` to your project's CSS file.
+(Exclude the `.pop-up-image` rules, and make the nessecary style changes to match your project)

 5) Add `imagePopUp.js` as a module in your HTML using: